dgsanchez/Notebot/README.md

 Pianist robot capable of playing simple melodies provided through a microphone in a music keyboard of 2 octaves.

+## Keypad.py

+Controlsontrols all the information from the switch matrix, allowing the human-machine interaction.
+Autostart after powering up the Raspberry Pi, waiting for petitions.

+## ServosIda.py | ServosVuelta.py

+These two scripts are tools coded for the servos' calibration, assigning a pulse for the servo for each key in the piano.

+## ServosOrigen.py

+It positions the servo at the origin point.

+## CodiTocar.py

+Contains various arrays of midi notes, along with the duration of each, which are later transformed in pulses or servo position for playing the different pre-programmed songs.

+## Note_Detector.py

+Detection of musical notes in a .WAV file, previously recorded by a person through the microphone.

 Project for the RLP subject at Universitat Autònoma de Barcelona.